England

-Staff in the Classical Studies discipline at The Open University have expertise in a wide range of subjects and themes from the Greek and Roman world, including: archaeology, art and sculpture; epic, lyric poetry, tragedy and comedy; historiography and philosophy; popular culture and social history; reception studies; spatial classics and digital humanities.
-Our main research areas include:
+Researchers in Classical Studies at The Open University have expertise in a wide range of subjects from across the ancient world, including archaeology, art and sculpture; epic, tragedy and comedy; historiography and philosophy; popular culture and social history; reception studies; and digital humanities.
+As an interdisciplinary subject area, OU Classical Studies principally involves research into Greek and Latin texts, and Greek and Roman material culture, with a particular expertise in the following areas:

 Most of our full-time research students are based at our Milton Keynes campus; for details of residence requirements for different modes of study see Full-time study and Part-time study.